top of page

 35. Martin Lindstrom

 Martin Lindstrom is a bestselling author and one of the world's foremost experts on branding, consumer behaviour, and organisational transformation.
-Ranked on Thinkers50, Martin's consulting work with brands including LEGO, Pepsi, and Nestler has helped organisations understand and reshape their cultures from the inside out.
+His consulting work with brands including LEGO, Pepsi, and Nestle has helped organisations understand and reshape their cultures.
+His book The Ministry of Common Sense tackles bureaucracy and organisational dysfunction.
+TIME magazine named him one of the world's 100 most influential people.

 Specialties: Branding, consumer psychology, organisational transformation, fighting bureaucracy